darkpanda08/DHT11_LCD/README.md

 ## Installation
 Make the connections as written above.
-Connection diagram is also available in repository.
+Connection diagram named Lcd_dht11.png is also uploaded in repository.

 Connect the Arduino to your PC via USB and upload the code provided in file named dht11_lcd.ino.
 You can make changes to the code like you can mention the location in the code.
 Download LiquidCrystal.h library before compiling the code.